ReliefApplications/ems-frontend/README.md

 *   [SurveyJS](https://surveyjs.io/), for the form builder
 *   [Apollo Angular](https://www.apollographql.com/docs/angular/), as a GraphQL client, to interact with the back-end

-It was made for a Proof of Concept of a UI Builder for SAFE.
+It was made for a Proof of Concept of a UI Builder for WHO.

 To read more about the project, and how to setup the back-end, please refer to the [documentation of the project](https://gitlab.com/who-ems/ui-doc).